wp-plugins/easy-bootstrap-shortcodes/README.txt

 == Changelog ==

+= 2.5.3 =

+* [Update] Now can add Top and Bottom Margin in Service Box Shortcode Icon Container.
+* [Update] Now can add different size of button in Service Box Shortcode.
+* [Update] Now can different style of Icon background in Service Box Shortcode like Circle, Square box, Rounded Corner box.

 = 2.5.2 =

 * [New] New Shortcode Service Box added in Optional Dropdown Menu in TinyMCE Editor.